Bongbong Marcos: Compromise deal attempt

-Ilocos Norte governor, second term
+Ilocos Norte governor, second stint

 Having previously served as Ilocos Norte governor from 1983 to 1986, Marcos was again elected as governor of Ilocos Norte in 1998, running against his father's closest friend and ally, Roque Ablan Jr. He served for three consecutive terms ending in 2007.

 House of Representatives, second term

 In 2007, Marcos ran unopposed for the congressional seat previously held by his older sister Imee.
 He was then appointed as deputy minority leader of the House of Representatives.
 During this term, Marcos supported the passage of the Philippine Archipelagic Baselines Law, or Republic Act No. 9522.
 He also wrote his own version of the law, but the bill only remained in the House Committee on Foreign Affairs.
 He also promoted the Republic Act No. 9502 (Universally Accessible Cheaper and Quality Medicines Act) which was enacted on 2009.